FWinkler79/blog/cross-building-docker-images.md

 For a list of available Raspberry Pi arm32v7-compatible base images have a look here: [arm32v7 Docker Images](https://hub.docker.com/u/arm32v7)

 Happy cross-building!

+P.S.: Needless to say that you cannot only cross-build for arm32v7 architectures.
+Here is a list of the currently supported ones on my system: `linux/amd64, linux/arm64, linux/riscv64, linux/ppc64le, linux/s390x, linux/386, linux/arm/v7, linux/arm/v6`

 ## References